Kubernetes PetSets

 • b) Pod-to-Service Communication – Clients’ traffic is directed to the virtual service IP, which is then intercepted by the kub-proxy process ( running on all hosts) and directed to the correct Pod.

 • c) External-to-Internal Communication—External access is captured by an external load balancer that targets nodes in a cluster.
-The Kub proxy determines the correct Pod to send traffic to—more on this in a separate post.
+The Kub proxy determines the correct Pod to send traffic to—more in a separate post.

 Docker & Kubernetes networking comparison